Fayetteville Public Schools

-The Fayetteville Public Schools (Fayetteville School District, or FPS) is the first public school district chartered in Arkansas.
-The system was established with the creation of public schools in Arkansas in 1871, the same year as the University of Arkansas, also located in Fayetteville, Arkansas.
+The Fayetteville Public Schools (Fayetteville School District, or FPS) is a public school district in Fayetteville, Arkansas.
+It was the first public school district chartered in the state of Arkansas, having been established in 1871, the same year as the University of Arkansas (also in Fayetteville).
 It is accredited by the Arkansas Department of Education.
 The Fayetteville school district's public schools would successfully integrate in 1954, three years before the Little Rock Nine.

 In addition to the majority of Fayetteville, the district also serves most of Goshen and Johnson and portions of Elkins and Farmington.

 In 2013, the district was awarded as a U.S. Department of Education Green Ribbon School.